Getting your Trinity Audio player ready...

 “Ah.
 The book.
 Do you mind?”

 I pulled the book out of my backpack and handed it to Mr. Shulenmeyers.
-But I got an unexpected reaction.
-He tilted his head down and read the title.
+He abruptly stopped chomping the candies he’d taken for himself, tilted his head, and read the title.

 Rules of the Black Arts for Advanced Users.
-So that’s the book.”
+So this is the book.”

-If that wasn’t enough, he turned, looking side to side.
+If that wasn’t enough, he turned, scanning side to side.
 A panicked expression shot across his face.

 “You had to have heard that just then.
 It’s louder.”